imuli/delta-v/energy/README.md

-## Primary System
+## House System

 ### Needs

 #### Space Heat

+It's cold in the winter!
+The space is insulated but, especially with all those windows, we'll want heat.
+Low grade is perfectly fine, but lots of quantity.

 #### Cooking Heat

+Nice flexible heat sources that can be turned on and off quickly and are clean to interact with.
+Low grade and low quantity.

+Also one of the six systems to be considered a [motor home](../legal/title10ch214-A.pdf) is "A cooking facility with an on-board fuel-source."

 #### Low Voltage DC

 Most needs are <16volt, a couple in the 20-24v, possibly some 48-60v loads.
-Fairly low power all in all, maybe 1kW.
+Fairly low power all in all, maybe 1kW max.

 #### AC